-- Electric utilities in the Southwest helped their customers save about 2,400 gigawatt hours (GWh) per year from energy efficiency programs implemented in 2017, equivalent to the electricity use of 230,000 typical households in the region.
+- Electric utilities in the Southwest helped their customers save about 2,300 gigawatt hours (GWh) per year from energy efficiency programs implemented in 2019, which is equivalent to the electricity use of 230,000 typical households in the region.

-- Electric utility energy efficiency programs implemented in 2017 will provide households and businesses about $800 million in net economic benefits, while also reducing CO2 emissions by approximately 1.6 million of tons over the lifetime of the energy efficiency measures installed in 2017.
+- Electric utility energy efficiency programs implemented in 2019 will provide households and businesses about $1 billion in net economic benefits, while also reducing CO2 emissions by approximately 16 million metric tons over the lifetime of the measures installed during the year.

-- With support from SWEEP, states, cities and counties continued to adopt the 2015 version of International Energy Conservation Code (IECC).
-As of 2017, the majority of new construction in the region is occurring in jurisdictions that have adopted a state-of-the-art building energy code.
+- State and local governments continued to adopt the latest version of the International Energy Conservation Code (IECC).
+Most of the new construction in the region is occurring in jurisdictions that have adopted an up-to-date building energy code.

 Click here for full report